Alexander McQueen: Early runway shows

+Mainstream publicity

-McQueen's fourth runway show for his Autumn/Winter collection of 1995 brought McQueen to the world's attention.
-The collection, titled Highland Rape referring to the Highland Clearances of Scotland, was controversial.
-Some models on the runway wore clothes that were slashed and torn, and in tatters of lace with spatters of fake blood.
-Reviewers have interpreted it as being about women who were raped, and criticised what they saw as misogyny and the glamorisation of rape.
-McQueen objected to such interpretation, arguing that it referred to "England's rape of Scotland", and was intended to counter other designers' romantic depiction of Scottish culture.
+Although McQueen had found some success with The Birds, it was his controversial sixth collection, Highland Rape (Autumn/Winter 1995), that properly made his name.
+The collection was inspired by Scottish history, particularly the Highland Clearances of the late 18th and 19th centuries.
+Styling at the runway show was violent and aggressive: many of the showpieces were slashed or torn, while others were spattered with bleach or fake blood.
+Reviewers interpreted it as being about women who were raped and criticised what they saw as misogyny and the glamorisation of rape.
+McQueen denied this, arguing that it referred to "England's rape of Scotland", and was intended to counter other designers' romantic depiction of Scottish culture.
 As for the charge of misogyny, he said he aimed to empower women and for people to be afraid of the women he dressed.